nsacyber/HTTP-Connectivity-Tester/README.md

 ### Saving results

-The connectivity object can be saved to a JSON file using the **Save-Connectivity** command from the ConnectivityTester PowerShell module.
-The Save-Connectivity command supports the following options:
+The connectivity object can be saved to a JSON file using the **Save-HttpConnectivity** command from the ConnectivityTester PowerShell module.
+The Save-HttpConnectivity command supports the following options:
 * **-Verbose** - prints verbose output to the console.
 * **-Results** - the connectivity object, or an array of connectivity objects, to save to a JSON file.
 * **-OutputPath** - the path to a folder to save the JSON file to.